-Different Yarns for Different Knitting Machines.
+Different Yarns for Different Knitting Machines

-Charted out, designed, tracked and maintained by Angelika
+This knitting machine table was charted out, designed, tracked and maintained by Angelika

 Feel free to print a copy for your use.